Peppermint Brownie Roll – Grain, Dairy, Nut Free

 December is always a challenging month when it comes to food and trying to stay healthy.
 It seems like every weekend in December there is a Christmas party of some sort that we are invited to attend.
 And when there’s a party, there is food.
-Party foods have always been a little bit of a struggle for me, especially the desserts at parties.
+In the past, party foods have been a bit of a struggle for me, especially the desserts at parties.
 I’ve found that it’s easy to stick with healthy choices for pretty much everything else except desserts.

-Before, I’ve given into the temptations of beautiful looking, sugar loaded cakes and pies at parties that have left me feeling awful.
-But during this past year, I’ve come up with a new strategy and it’s been working really well for me.
-I now bring a “healthy” dessert to parties.
-Even if I’m asked to bring something else, I’ll still always bring a dessert, too.
+Before, I’ve given into the temptations of beautiful looking, sugar loaded cakes and pies at parties that have left my tummy feeling awful.
+So I came up with a new strategy and it’s been working really well for me.
+I now bring a “healthier” dessert to parties.
+Even if I’m asked to bring something else, I’ll always bring a dessert, too.
 I make sure my dessert is full of wholesome ingredients that aren’t loaded with refined sugars or grains.
 And it’s something I can feel good about eating, too.
 The best part about bringing your own dessert is that it’s a great opportunity to show others that healthy doesn’t have to mean boring or bland.

 For the peppermint filling: